top of page

 How To Define Failure And Success

-For example, if you know that your effort will be at that 1 to 5 percent mark, make sure that your failure and success match that effort.
-Otherwise, you may be doing yourself a disservice by setting unrealistic expectations along the way.
+For instance, if you anticipate that your effort will fall within the 1 to 5 percent range, ensure that your failures and successes align with that level of effort.
+Otherwise, you might be setting yourself up for disappointment by having unrealistic expectations.

 Invest in yourself.
 You're worth it.